duncan/dev/public/culture/internet/all-your-base-are-belong-to-us.md

 date: 2021-02-17T11:30
 title: All your base are belong to us
 type: link
 description: Twenty years ago, the music video that propelled “All Your Base” into a full on meme arrived.
+It’s a forever earworm in my brain.
 emoji: 👾
 ---